Experiments¶

 The major idea is try a new approach without any promise and if it works continue transforming the code.

-Replace FactoryBot#create
+Replace FactoryBot#create with build_stubbed.¶

 Let's look into the following spec example: